holly948/raincitybikecrew.com/pages/rules.md

 ## Discord chat rules

-1. No racial, derogatory, overly NSFW/political/religious content.
-No gore or pics of bike accidents please.
+1. No racist/sexist/derogatory/overly NSFW/political/religious content.
+No gore, and no pics of bike accidents please.
 Have some common sense.
 We encourage healthy amounts of swearing.
-Just keep it respectable, no personal attacks etc.
+Just keep it respectable, no personal attacks.
 2. Advertising other discords, or anything that could be seen as annoying to other users is prohibited.
 This includes self-advertisement and posting links that may be harmful.
 3. We have zero tolerance for inappropriate DM'ing of our members.
 4. No weeb/fetish/creepy/inappopriate messages in chat.